reloadedgames/python-client/README.md

     supernode -h | --help

 Commands:
-    complete    Sets the newly created version as the current package version config      Collects configuration information needed to use other commands create      Creates a new package
+    config      Collects configuration information needed to use other commands create      Creates a new package
-    update      Updates an existing package with a new version upload      Uploads package contents to the SFTP infrastructure
+    tag         Updates the specified version tag for a package update      Updates an existing package with a new version upload      Uploads the package contents to the S3 origin bucket
 ```

 Each command will also provide its own help: